chaseruskin/orbit/README.md

     publish               post an ip to a channel search                browse the ip catalog
-    install               store an immutable reference to an ip remove                uninstall an ip from the catalog env                   print orbit environment information
+    install               store an immutable reference to an ip remove                delete an ip from the catalog env                   print orbit environment information
     config                modify configuration values